BangNguyenSJSU/SerialCOM_Tool/README.md

 - Update pip: `pip install --upgrade pip`
 - Use specific Python version: `python3.8 -m venv venv`

+### Modbus TCP Troubleshooting

+**WinError 10049 - "The requested address is not valid in its context":**
+- This occurs when trying to bind to an IP address not assigned to your computer
+- Use the IP dropdown to select a valid address:
+  - `0.0.0.0` - Bind to all interfaces (recommended)
+  - `127.0.0.1` - Bind to localhost only
+  - Or select one of your actual network IPs
+- Avoid APIPA addresses (169.254.x.x range)

+**Client connects then immediately disconnects:**
+- This is normal for many Modbus clients using connection-per-transaction mode
+- Check Statistics section for request/response counts to verify communication
+- Use Debug logging to see detailed connection information
+- External Modbus masters often connect, send request, receive response, then disconnect

 ### Platform-Specific Requirements

 **Linux**